gitbls/pistrong/CertDetails.md

-# pistrong Certificate Authority How To
+# pistrong Certificate Authority Deep Dive

 pistrong is designed to be easy-to-use with no need to for the administrator to know about Certificate Authority (CA) Certs/Keys and VPN Certs/Keys.
 However, in more complex configurations, learning more about this is probably unavoidable.
 That's what this document is for.